nwaguvictor/nwaguvictor/README.md

 # Hi 👋, I'm Victor, from Enugu, Nigeria

-## Let's get to know me👇🏻

-## A Software Developer, that specializes more on writing RESTful APIs for web and mobile Applications,
+## I'm Software Developer, that specializes more on writing RESTful APIs for web and mobile Applications

-### » Node.js  » Typescript  » MongoDB
-### » Socket.io » React.js  » SQL  » Jest
-### » API Development » Backend Web Development

-<p>🌱 I like it simple but yet efficient enough</p>
 <p>👯 I’m looking to make impacts.</p>
 <hr />